MichiganTech/un5390_public/README.md

   01. Sensitive information of any kind

-  02. Course related material of any king -- course slides, assignments, projects, submissions, etc.
+  02. Course related material of any kind -- course slides, assignments, projects, submissions, etc.